Rainzye/po-next-gen/README.md

-This repository contains scripts.js and tiers.xml used in Pokemon Online Server.
+This repository contains scripts.js and tiers.xml used in safari.

 *** Installation instructions ***

-Download as .zip (https://github.com/po-devs/po-server-goodies/zipball/master) or tarball, extract into the same folder with Pokemon-Online server executable.
-Note: some builds on Windows systems (2.0.0x) are missing the SSL libraries making the scripts impossible to reload from Github. (/updatescripts, /updatetiers etc.)
+The scripts as shown are not for 3rd anyone's use.
+We do not allow guests to use them.
+As we have solely recreated safari code.
+If we find these terms and conditions are breached.
+We will therefore take full ungiven action against those who breach.
+Are denied use.

-Forking the repo is recommended as these scripts contain hardcoded configuration parameters only suitable for the server we are running.
+Forking the repo is not recommended as these scripts contain hardcoded configuration parameters only suitable for the server we are running.

 *** Guidelines for contributors ***